mittwald/mittwald-container-action/README.md

 > ⚠️ **Important Note about the Studio API**
 >
-> This action uses the `DeclareStack` endpoint of the [mittwald Studio Container API](https://developer.mittwald.de/docs/v2/reference/container).
+> This action uses the `UpdateStack` endpoint of the [mittwald Studio Container API](https://developer.mittwald.de/docs/v2/reference/container).
 >
-> This means **the entire stack is declared exactly as described in your YAML file** – including services, ports, volumes, and environment variables.
+> This means **every service in your stack is declared exactly as described in your YAML file** – including ports, volumes, and environment variables.
 >
 > 🧨 **Any manual changes made in the mStudio UI that are not reflected in your YAML configuration will be overwritten!**
 >